Reinaldo Rueda: Return to the Colombia national team

-On 14 January 2021 the Colombian Football Federation announced Rueda's return to the national team.
+On 14 January 2021, the Colombian Football Federation announced Rueda's return to the national team.
 He made his returning debut in the match against Peru for the second time in the 2022 FIFA World Cup qualification, having faced the same opponent in the same qualification as coach of Chile, and made Colombia reach 3rd place in the 2021 Copa América.
 Again with the qualifications, Colombia managed to defeat Peru 3–0, tied Argentina and Bolivia with a result of 2–2 and 1–1 respectively, to return to the last same scoreline with Paraguay, and a 3–1 win against Chile.
 However, after the game with Chile, Rueda's team fell into a goal drought, drawing 0–0 with Uruguay, Brazil and Ecuador consecutively, and losing 1–0 again to Brazil.
 Colombia again drew goalless with Paraguay, and lost the following matches with Peru and Argentina continuing their drought.
 Colombia finally scored their victories, winning 3–0 against Bolivia and a final victory of 1–0 against Venezuela, however, due to previous results, Colombia finished in sixth place, being eliminated from the World Cup.
 Rueda left the Colombian team shortly after.

+Return to the Honduras national team

+In July 2023, Rueda was re-appointed as head coach of the Honduras national team.
+Under his leadership, Honduras reached the semi-final stage of the 2025 CONCACAF Gold Cup, its first return to that phase of the tournament in over a decade.
+In the subsequent 2026 FIFA World Cup qualifying campaign, Honduras finished second in their group behind Haiti and missed the inter-confederation play-offs on goal difference, failing to reach the World Cup.
+Rueda was dismissed from his position shortly thereafter.

 Personal life

-In 2011 Rueda was naturalized as a Honduran citizen.
+In 2011, Rueda was naturalized as a Honduran citizen.